tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![portfolio-frequency-distribution](Images/portfolio-frequency-distribution.png)

-* Calculating a `95%` confidence interval of potential cumulative portfolio returns as well as potential investment performance showcases the range of cumulative portfolio returns and investment results that have a `95%` likelihood of occurring.
+* Calculating a `95%` confidence interval of potential cumulative portfolio returns, as well as potential investment performance, showcases the range of cumulative portfolio returns and investment results that have a `95%` likelihood of occurring.

   ![portfolio-confidence-interval](Images/portfolio-confidence-interval.png)